 Q. How much does a Long-haired Dachshund puppy cost?

-A. From $200 – $3500, from a reputable breeder, (depending on pedigree, colouring, and pattern – Dapple, brindle sable or pie-bald.
+A. From $200 – $3500, from a reputable breeder, (depending on pedigree, coloring, and pattern – Dapple, brindle sable or pie-bald.
 However, it’s always best to adopt rather than buy if you can, you may find that those with unusual coloring are more available to adopt.

 Food will cost around $40 per month, and Vets fees and accessories also need to be factored into the cost of owning a Dachshund.